Are you looking for the best content marketing examples?

 - Adding content upgrades such as ebooks to their blog posts

-- Creating an educational and content sharing hub, Inbound.org (which gets 321,000 visitors each month) and provides a great opportunity to promote its certification and partnership programs
+- Creating an educational and content-sharing hub, Inbound.org (which gets 321,000 visitors each month) and provides an excellent opportunity to promote its certification and partnership programs

 - Creating videos for Facebook and using LinkedIn to send traffic to those videos

-It must be working because Hubspot’s growth and reputation speaks for itself.
+It must be working because HubSpot’s growth and reputation speak for itself.

 4) Rip Curl

 Rip Curl bills itself as the “ultimate surfing company”.
-One of the ways it shows that dedication is via an online publication known as The Search.
+One way it shows dedication is via an online publication called The Search.

-The Search chronicles surfers’ search for the best waves and the ultimate surfing lifestyle and features great photography, and stories told by surfers for surfers.
+The Search chronicles surfers’ search for the best waves and the ultimate surfing lifestyle and features excellent photography and stories told by surfers for surfers.

-With more than 100,000 YouTube subscribers and a whopping 2 million-plus Facebook followers, this is a great example of matching content to your target audience to grow your business and make it profitable.
+With over 100,000 YouTube subscribers and a whopping two million-plus Facebook followers, this is a great example of matching content to your target audience to grow your business and make it profitable.

-Trying to level up your YouTube game?
-Check out this helpful post: 12 Steps to Get Your First 100 YouTube Subscribers.
+Are you trying to level up your YouTube game?
+Check out this helpful post: 13 Steps to Get Your First 100 YouTube Subscribers.

-As we mentioned in our guide to social media and SEO, social shares can help indirectly with search ranking, which in turn helps with lead generation.
+As we mentioned in our guide to social media and SEO, social shares can help indirectly with search ranking, which helps with lead generation.